 The idea of a national service organization in the Bay Area first surfaced in 1988.
-Assistance League of Houston conducted research to determine if our area could and would support the philanthropic programs and fundraising activities of such an organization.
+Assistance League® of Houston researched to determine if our area could and would support the philanthropic programs and fundraising activities of such an organization.
 The Houston chapter asked Bay Area volunteer leaders to form a steering committee to help them organize an auxiliary for our community.

-On October 5, 1988, Assistance League of Houston and the steering committee held and invitational meeting at the Houston Yacht Club, and on November 15, 1988, eighty-five charter members formed the Bay Area Auxiliary of Assistance League of Houston.
+On October 5, 1988, Assistance League of Houston and the steering committee held an invitational meeting at the Houston Yacht Club.
+On November 15, 1988, eighty-five charter members formed the Bay Area Auxiliary of Assistance League of Houston.
 By January, enthusiastic members organized Operation School Bell®.
 Programs at Armand Bayou Nature Center and the University of Houston-Clear Lake followed.

-In 1992, after much research and deliberation, our auxiliary took the necessary steps to become a chapter of the National Assistance League.
-With the approval of our founding chapter, and ultimately the National Assistance League Board, Assistance League of the Bay area was chartered as a guild in January 1993.
-Assistance League of the Bay area was chartered in May 1994.
+In 1992, after much research and deliberation, our auxiliary took the necessary steps to become a chapter of Assistance League®.
+With the approval of our founding chapter, and ultimately the Assistance League Board, Assistance League of the Bay Area was chartered as a guild in January 1993.
+Assistance League of the Bay Area was chartered in May 1994.

-Today we have approximately 200 members who volunteer in the Bay Area approximately 18,000 hours each year for our philanthropic programs.
-In addition, we have a very active Assisteens® auxiliary composed of approximately 180 male and female high school students.
-These students work on their own philanthropic programs and provide assistance to Assistance League with various programs.
+Today we have approximately 170 members who volunteer in the Bay Area about 25,000 hours each year for our philanthropic programs.
+Also, we have a very active Assisteens® auxiliary composed of approximately 170 male and female high school students.
+These students work on their philanthropic programs and assist Assistance League with various programs.

 Assistance League of the Bay Area provides services for our community through philanthropic programs: